 Although the two figures hoisting a medal are long gone, the Peoples’ Arch of Friendship continues to stand in Kyiv today.
 In a similar fashion as the Prague Metronome, there were divided opinions on whether to keep the arch as a reminder of the war between nations or to remove the structure entirely.
 Mayor Klitschko decided to remove just the figures to repurpose the significance of the arch for his nation and its citizens (Treisman, 2022).

-The Mayor of Dnipro, Borys Filatov, announced that he would be renaming streets that were dedicated to Russian towns to reflect the interpersonal values of Ukraine.
+The Mayor of Dnipro, Borys Filatov, announced that he would renaming streets previously dedicated to Russian towns to reflect the interpersonal values of Ukraine.
 “Abkhazia Street became Irpin, while the street of the 30th Irkutsk Division is now called Ukrainian Soldiers” (Tondo and Koshiw, 2022).
 However, there has been some pushback towards the “de-Russification” of Ukraine’s facilities and properties.
-Ihor Seriivych, a resident of Kyiv, claims that there are world renowned Ukrainian and Russian creators that should continue to be celebrated in public spaces.
+Ihor Seriivych, a resident of Kyiv, claims that public spaces should celebrate world renowned Ukrainian and Russian creators.
 “If it was a Putin statue I would understand, but you have to differentiate between enemies and world-famous literature” (Tondo and Koshiw, 2022).

 Predicting this criticism, Volodymyr Bondarenko, the secretary of the Kyiv City Council, stated that the goal of this movement is not to erase or cancel Russian creators, but to tackle the challenge of oppression in public spaces.
 “No one intends to take books of Russian classical authors down from library shelves or forbid people to attend concerts of Rachmaninoff.
 But the matter of street names and memorials needs to be brought to a close” (Solomon, 2022).